 • Fitness in the Park

 • Fitness Stations

 • Summer Youth Programs

 • Youth Sports

 $30 per hour flat fee with two-hour minimum.

 This gym is not available for volleyball rentals

-General use with no admission and no concession:
+General use for gym only or meeting room only with no admission and no concession:

 $50 an hour with a two-hour minimum plus $100 deposit if food is served.